 This module provides an intermediate level framework in which to both study and apply key ideas, terms and concepts on the fields of morphology and syntax.
 There are two goals for this course.
 The first goal is to introduce students to more advanced ideas and principles central to the study of both morphology and syntax.
-The second goal is to provide students with the tools to apply the terms and principles to data / problem sets from a range of languages in order to conduct morphological and /or syntactical analysis.
+The second goal is to provide students with the tools to apply the terms and principles to data / problem sets in order to conduct morphological and /or syntactical analysis.
 The lectures will provide students with the “big picture”, i.e. central ideas are summarized, important terms and principles defined and theoretical implications outlined.
 In the tutorials, students discuss key elements in detail and reflect on theoretical implications and apply the knowledge gained to cross linguistic examples and/or data sets.

 The following are representative topics:

 1: Review: Introduction, word structure, types of morphemes.

 2: Productivity, Inflectional morphology.

 4: Grammatical relations.

 Student has achieved the minimum acceptable standard of understanding and/or knowledge in all the learning outcomes.
 Student can demonstrate a minimum level of understanding of the basic concepts and be able to apply them to data with some degree of accuracy.